-Loads of people requested for a starter kit for Intune as I have one for SCCM 2012 starter kit and SCCM 2012 starter kit page was very useful for the community (I think, that is why people are requesting for the Intune starter Kit).
-In this post we will be mainly concentrating on Intune standalone (not Intune Hybrid and Office 365 Intune MDM).
+Loads of people requested a starter kit for Intune as I have one for the SCCM 2012 starter kit and the SCCM 2012 starter kit page was very useful for the community (I think, that is why people are requesting the Intune Starter Kit).
+In this post, we will be mainly concentrating on Intune standalone (not Intune Hybrid and Office 365 Intune MDM).

 In most cases, no need/very minimal need for on-prem infrastructure if you are going with Intune standalone and all the other cloud components like Azure Active Directory, Office 365, etc. I’ll keep adding new things to this page.
 This is just starting 😉

-I started working with Intune in later part of 2012 and Microsoft Intune has evolved during the years and it changes a lot.
-During 2013, I started a post called “Microsoft Intune Wiki” (most of the links in that post are out dated but it’s worth going through if you want to see how Intune was ?).
+I started working with Intune in the later part of 2012 and Microsoft Intune has evolved during the years and it changes a lot.
+In 2013, I started a post called “Microsoft Intune Wiki” (most of the links in that post are outdated but it’s worth going through if you want to see how Intune was ?).

 We already have a Facebook group for Intune Professionals.
 If you would like to join the Facebook community of Intune Professionals, click here

 What is Microsoft Intune?

 Intune is an enterprise mobility management (EMM) solution from Microsoft.
 The EMM provider helps to manage mobile devices, network settings, and other mobile services and settings.
 Microsoft Intune is nothing but a combination of Device, Application, Information Protection, Endpoint Protection (antivirus software), and Security/Configuration policy management solution (SaaS) facilitated by Microsoft in Cloud.

 Additionally, Intune has features where admins can create a “Conditional Access” policy to get access to company resources.
-If the devices met those conditions then only the Intune will provide access to company or corporate resources (corporate mail, Share point etc…).
+If the devices met those conditions then only Intune will provide access to company or corporate resources (corporate mail, Share point, etc…).